 Dr. Hasunuma received her Ph.D. in Comparative Politics from the University of California, Los Angeles in 2010.
 In her dissertation and publications, she explained how institutional innovations in the executive helped the former Prime Minister Koizumi pass reforms to central-local relations that were not possible for fifty years.
 She examines these changes in the policymaking process and their implications for local governments, regional and income inequalities, and the electoral fortunes of Japan's political parties.
-Her new projects are on Japan's gender equality institutions and policies, and women's activism since the triple disasters of March 11, 2011.
+Her new projects are on Japan's gender equality institutions and policies, and women's activism since the disasters of 3/11.

-From 2012-2014, she was a member of the Maureen and Mike Mansfield Foundation's US-Japan Relations Network for the Future, Cohort II, and published a policy report on womenomics and Japan's gender politics.
-An op-ed on womenomics and gender "gaiatsu" (international pressure) will be published by The Asahi Shimbun in September, 2014.
+From 2012-2014, she was a member of the Maureen and Mike Mansfield Foundation's US-Japan Relations Network for the Future, Cohort II.
 Before coming to Franklin and Marshall College in 2010, she taught at UCLA, Loyola Marymount University in Los Angeles, and Pepperdine University.
-Dr. Hasunuma is a native Korean speaker and plans on doing comparative studies of gender politics in Japan and South Korea in the future.
+Dr. Hasunuma is a native Korean speaker and is developing comparative projects on Japan and South Korea.

-East Asia, political institutions, gender politics, decentralization, and Japan's regional relations.
+East Asia, gender politics, decentralization, and Japan-Korea relations

 Advanced Japanese and native Korean speaker.